Steps of the eviction process in Washington:

 7-30 days.
 Tenants have 7-30 days after the summons is issued to file their answer with the court.

-Step 4: Court Hearing and Judgment
+Step 4: Court Holds Hearing & Issues Judgment

 A court hearing is scheduled once the court receives a tenant’s answer.
 If no answer is received, a default judgment in favor of the landlord will be issued.